appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 <dd>

-Use to set option key from the source data of the select widget.
-This key will be used to populate the lable of each option in the list of the select widget. if you want to perform some transformation, you can bind a dynamic string in JS mode.
+Use to set the option key from the source data of the select widget.
+This key will be used to populate the label of each option in the list of the select widget. if you want to perform some transformation, you can bind a dynamic string in JS mode.
 For example:

 ```js
 {{ item.name.toLowerCase() }}